aspose-words/Aspose.Words-Documentation/cpp/getting-started/security/web-applications-security-when-loading-external-resources/_index.md

 To solve the problems described above and to improve the security of web applications, you can control or disable loading of external resources using [IResourceLoadingCallback](https://apireference.aspose.com/words/cpp/class/aspose.words.loading.i_resource_loading_callback).

-The following code example demonstrates how to disable external images loading:
+The following code example shows how to disable external images loading:

 **C++**
 {{< highlight cpp >}}